Serve in aCoupe glass

 Difford's Guide remains free-to-use thanks to the support of the brands in green above.

-On the dry tart side of bittersweet with hints of freshening zesty grapefruit and dry gin botanicals cutting through heavier vermouth notes.
+On the dry, tart side of bittersweet with hints of freshening zesty grapefruit and dry gin botanicals which cut through heavier vermouth notes.
 The maraschino is subtle but key.

-The first known appearance of this classic cocktail is in Hugo R. Ensslin's 1916 Recipes for Mixed Drinks as follows:
+The first known appearance of this classic cocktail is in Hugo R. Ensslin's 1916 Recipes for Mixed Drinks:

 1/3 Italian vermouth